raisely/NoHarm/README.md

 # Terms of Modification

-Provided that your derivative of this licence
-* uses an unambiguously different name and
-* does not imply directly or indirectly that such a derivative is supported by the original licence creators or users, <!-- [?] discuss -->

-you are allowed to use the text of the Do No Harm Licence according to the terms of the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/legalcode) ([summary](https://creativecommons.org/publicdomain/zero/1.0/)).
+You may use the content of the Do No Harm Licence according to the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/legalcode) (read the [summary](https://creativecommons.org/publicdomain/zero/1.0/)), but if you modify the content, you must also change the name of your derivative licence in order to prevent any confusion.
+Also, do not claim that we, the original licence creators, would endorse your specific derivative.
-If copied verbatim without any modifications, the Do No Harm Licence may be used and re-distributed according to CC0 without any further restrictions (like having to change the title).